 Why this is important

 In the last few years, several office and filing storage manufacturers have entered the weapon storage rack market.
 These companies do not appear to have any real experience in this field.
 The storage systems they are representing or manufacturing simply do not work well in military armories.
 In order to make a proper decision, it is critical that armorers, commanders and contracting officers involved in the procurement of new equipment understand the basics of modern weapon storage and the pitfalls of doing it wrong.
 I have been brought in on many armory redesigns to fix issues that occurred after a new system was installed.
 While a new weapon storage system may look great on CAD drawings or a fancy proposal, proper armory weapon storage is a function of system design and flexibility matching the armory’s intended use.
-Here I share my experience on the basic fundamentals of modern military weapon storage.

 I got involved in military weapon storage in 2001 when I was running a technology storage company.
 I received a call from a client who asked if we could store MP5s in one of our high-security laptop storage cabinets.
 I was intrigued, as I looked further into military weapon storage I found that there were serious concerns and difficulties.
 The military was moving to modular weapon systems.
 These systems have a wide variety of removable optics and electronics.
 (AGOGs, PEQs etc.) Weapon storage systems designed for traditional battle rifles (M16, M14, M4) simply were not up to the task of storing modern weapon systems with all their modular components and parts.